MAQuesada/Google-Workspace-Agent/publication/publication.md

 ## Multi-Agent Architecture Overview 🏗️

 Let's examine the custom multi-agent architecture used in this project.
-We will use the term node to refers each individual agent in the architecture.
+We will use the term node to refer to each individual agent in the architecture.

 ### **Orchestrator Input** 🔗

-The **Orchestrator Input** node plays a central role in our multi-agent system by analyzing user inputs, breaking them down into actionable subtasks, and creating an ordered list of managers to call.
+The **Orchestrator Input** node plays a central role in our multi-agent system by analyzing user inputs, breaking them into actionable subtasks, and creating an ordered list of managers to call.
 As the first node in a directed graph architecture, it interprets requests using the current conversation context and account information, then builds an execution plan that guides the entire orchestration pipeline.
 This plan includes step-by-step reasoning and a list of managers to call, each with a detailed query.
 The output is a JSON object containing the reasoning and the sequence of manager instructions.

 For instance, consider the following output example: